 Make a verbal report to the local Adult Protective Services and provide investigative research and services as needed.

-Continue to monitor the account during legal proceedings, of necessary.
+Continue to monitor the account during legal proceedings, if necessary.

 Document files of final outcome.

 IMMUNITY FROM CIVIL AND ADMINISTRATIVE LIABILITY.
-In order for the Credit Union and reporting employee(s) to be immune from administrative and civil proceeding, under Federal law, for disclosing suspected exploitation of a senior citizen (defined as 65 years or older), the Credit Union has procedures that include the following:
+In order for the Credit Union and reporting employee(s) to be immune from administrative and civil proceedings, under Federal law, for disclosing suspected exploitation of a senior citizen (defined as 65 years or older), the Credit Union has procedures that include the following:

 At the time of disclosure, the reporting employee is a supervisor or in a compliance/legal function;